mohammed-z-ali/Cloud-Labs-and-Projects-Portfolio/README.md

-# Azure Labs and Projects
+# Cloud Labs and Project Portfolio

-This repository contains hands-on **Azure, Security, and Hybrid Infrastructure labs** that demonstrate real-world design and implementation scenarios.
+This repository contains hands-on **Azure, AWS, Security, and Hybrid Infrastructure labs** that demonstrate real-world design and implementation scenarios.
 Each lab includes step-by-step deployment instructions, PowerShell/CLI scripts, and architecture diagrams.